zcash/zips/zip-XXXX.rst

    the Foundation as assurance.
 2. They shall maintain a well-run board and employ a qualified CFO.
-3. In addition to the existing open-source requirements, they shall agree to assign any trademarks or patents relevant to Zcash to the Foundation.
+3. In addition to the existing open-source requirements, they shall agree to assign any patents relevant to Zcash to the Foundation.

 In exchange, the principal developer is granted an indefinite minimum dev fee allocation of 20%, with a maximum allocation of 35% of the total fee, as